 Virtual screening of NCI database

-The crystal structure of a previously determined SOD1-inhibitor complex (PDB Id: 5YTO) was used for docking studies.
+The crystal structure of a previously determined SOD1-inhibitor complex (PDB Id: 5YTO) was used for docking studies (reference).
 Protein preparation for computational studies included removal of the ligand from the binding site, addition of protein hydrogens, bond optimization and energy minimization.
-The grid box for the docking process was created using Autodock/Vina plugin in PyMol (Seeliger & de Groot, 2010).
+The grid box for the docking process was created using the Autodock/Vina plugin for PyMol (Seeliger & de Groot, 2010).
 The docking grid-box was centered at the Trp32 residue with a box size of 22.50 x 22.50 x 22.50 Å that covers the entire binding site around Trp32.
 The database of 1620 compounds of the NCI diversity set III were retrieved and prepared using AutoDock utilities.
 The screened molecules, subjected to the Lipinski Rule of Five, were docked against the receptor site using AutoDock Vina (Trott & Olson, 2010).
 The resultant poses were analyzed based on cut off docking score values and subsequent visual inspection for an accurate understanding of intermolecular interactions between SOD1 and ligands.
 The shortlisted ligands from the in-silico analysis were procured from the National Cancer Research Institute at Bethesda, USA.

 Biological section